-- Review the Enrollment Guide provided to you through Mercer Marketplace 365+ Retiree as soon as you receive it after you retire. - If you are 65 or older and Medicare eligible, be sure you have enrolled in coverage for Medicare Parts A and B. You must have already enrolled in both in order to enroll in healthcare coverage with Mercer Marketplace 365+ Retiree.
-Contact the Social Security Administration at www.ssa.gov or by calling 800-772-1213 (TTY 1-800-325-0778) if you have not yet enrolled in Medicare Part B. - Schedule a consultation with a licensed benefits counselor at retiree.mercermarketplace.com.
+- Review the Enrollment Guide provided to you through Aptia365 as soon as you receive it after you retire. - If you are 65 or older and Medicare eligible, be sure you have enrolled in coverage for Medicare Parts A and B. You must have already enrolled in both in order to enroll in healthcare coverage with Aptia365.
+Contact the Social Security Administration at www.ssa.gov or by calling 800-772-1213 (TTY 1-800-325-0778) if you have not yet enrolled in Medicare Part B. - Schedule a consultation with a licensed benefits counselor at retiree.aptia365.com/capitalone.
 From the navigation bar at the top of the page, click "Schedule a Consultation."
 If you prefer, you may also call to schedule. - Enroll in your plan with your benefits counselor.
-When you are ready to enroll in your plan(s), you will: - Have your benefits counselor complete your enrollment over the phone; online self-enrollment is available only with certain carriers. - o Provide information to set up payment for your premium. - Be sent any forms that are required; please review, sign, date, and return promptly.
+When you are ready to enroll in your plan(s), you will: - Have your benefits counselor complete your enrollment over the phone; online self-enrollment is available only with certain carriers. - Provide information to set up payment for your premium. - Be sent any forms that are required; please review, sign, date, and return promptly.